The spotlight effect is a phenomenon which causes us to think that we are being observed and noticed by others more than we actually are.

 While being aware of this phenomenon won’t make it disappear completely, it can certainly help reduce the negative impact that it has on you.

-By understanding when and and why the spotlight effect occurs and how it affects you, you can make sure it won’t influence your thoughts and feelings as much.
-Next time you are feeling self conscious about some minor negative thing, whether it’s something stupid that you said, an embarrassing shirt that you wore, a bad hair day, or anything else, remember: odds are that almost nobody else noticed it.
+By understanding when and and why the spotlight effect occurs, and how it affects you, you can make sure it won’t influence your thoughts and feelings as much.
+Next time you are feeling self conscious about some minor negative thing, whether it’s something stupid that you said or a bad hair day, remember that odds are that almost nobody else noticed it.
 Even if someone did, they probably don’t care about it nearly as much as you do, and are pretty unlikely to remember it in the long-run.

 Summary and conclusions

 - The spotlight effect is a psychological phenomenon which makes us think that we are being observed and noticed by other people more than we actually are.